 Proactive vs. Reactive Care

 Waiting until you feel sick to visit a doctor is "reactive care."
 However, many conditions like high cholesterol or early-stage diabetes often have no symptoms at all.
-Routine blood work acts as an early-warning system, allowing us to catch small changes before they become big problems.
+According to MedlinePlus routine blood work acts as an early-warning system, allowing us to catch small changes before they become big problems.

 1. Complete Blood Count (CBC): The Big Picture